Frizlab/BMO/Readme.md

     * that we will use to build the MixedRepresentation instance we want. */ let mixedRepresentationDictionary = restMapper.mixedRepresentation(ofEntity: entity, fromRESTRepresentation: remoteRepresentation, userInfo: userInfo)

-   /* We need to use the REST mapper once again to retrieve the uniquing
-    * id from the Dictionary we created above. */ let uniquingId = restMapper.uniquingId(forLocalRepresentation: mixedRepresentationDictionary, ofEntity: entity) /* Finally, with everything we have retrieved above, we can create the
+   /* We need to use the REST mapper once again to retrieve the uniquing ID from the Dictionary we created above. */ let uniquingID = restMapper.uniquingID(forLocalRepresentation: mixedRepresentationDictionary, ofEntity: entity) /* Finally, with everything we have retrieved above, we can create the
-    * MixedRepresentation instance that we return to the caller. */ return MixedRepresentation(entity: entity, uniquingId: uniquingId, mixedRepresentationDictionary: mixedRepresentationDictionary, userInfo: userInfo)
+    * MixedRepresentation instance that we return to the caller. */ return MixedRepresentation(entity: entity, uniquingID: uniquingID, mixedRepresentationDictionary: mixedRepresentationDictionary, userInfo: userInfo)
 }
 ```